rguske/rguske.github.io/post/red-hat-anniversary/index.md

 Over this past year, I’ve seen how seriously the company lives that purpose.
 The commitment to open source clearly goes beyond technology, it shapes how teams are formed, how ideas are evaluated, and how decisions are made.
 There’s a genuine effort to include diverse perspectives and to treat good ideas as something that can come from anywhere, regardless of title or role.

 Being on the inside, you really feel that connection between upstream communities, customers, and internal teams, it’s a loop of [feedback, contribution, and collaboration](https://issues.redhat.com/secure/BrowseProjects.jspa) that keeps things honest and innovative.

-I’ve been encouraged to speak up, challenge assumptions, and share my ideas even when I’m the “new person in the room”.
-At the same time, people are incredibly generous with their knowledge.
-Documentation, internal discussions, and e.g. [roadmap content ("What's Next")](https://www.youtube.com/@OpenShift) are shared widely, so everyone can learn and understand the bigger picture.
+Product management and engineering are approachable and it indeed feels like they are just a door away.
+Collaboration and the desire to improve our solutions are practiced and valued by the field-teams and also by the business units.
+Let me provide you with an example which stood out for me specifically.

+Kubernetes wasn't intentionally build to run stateful legacy workload like virtual machines.
+The popular project [KubeVirt](https://kubevirt.io/) changed this.
+Red Hat itself has a long [history with virtualization](https://www.redhat.com/en/blog/red-hats-virtualization-journey-innovation-evolving-landscape) already (KVM, QEMU, RHV, OpenStack) but I think the commitment to really be a major player in the Hypervisor-game was never that strong.

+However, this still means a lot of work to do.
+There are new platform personas, new architectural and also workload (vm) specific requirements to address.
+Kubernetes is complex and our work is to abstract this complexity e.g. via a user-friendly and intuitive GUI, the OpenShift Web Console.
+A lot of this is already in place, others still needs to be figured out.
+What really blew me away in this context is the speed from feedback to implementation.
+I'm in regular contact with product management and engineering due to my  experience in this area and this collaboration just feels great.

-## Community is Key
+## Community Is Key

 I'm of the opinion that building a broad, healthy and diverse community is very important for almost every tech-company.
 I was always trying to fullfil the role of being an ambassador for such communities and executed this at my past employers with passion.
 The more it made me very happy joining the team which is responsible for the [OpenShift Anwender](https://www.openshift-anwender.de/) community here in Germany.